 Sick pay insurance – how it can prevent financial hardship

-Sick pay insurance gives you security against such a situation arising by paying you up to around 65% of your gross salary if you become unable to work.
+Sick pay insurance gives you security against short-term and long-term sick periods by paying you up to around 70% of your gross salary if you become unable to work.
 The payout from this type of insurance can continue for as long as you are unable to work due to illness or injury and can be arranged so that it starts paying you when your contractual and statutory sick pay runs out.
 Income protection policies are available for all budgets as you can tailor them to what you need and it is wise to create some income security, especially as state benefits become more difficult to claim.

 If you go ahead with sick pay insurance using the specialists, you can get up to £100 cashback as a Money to the Masses reader.

 If a link has an * beside it this means that it is an affiliated link.
 If you go via the link, Money to the Masses may receive a small fee which helps keep Money to the Masses free to use.
 The following link can be used if you do not wish to help Money to the Masses and do not wish to qualify for the cashback referred to in the article